 BUT…I found a way to make it happen!!
 Please meet this incredibly scrumptious Blueberry Sausage Breakfast Bake!
 It’s got a fluffy, buttermilk pancake base stuffed with savory bites of sausage and sweet bursts of blueberries.
 Top it off your favorite syrup and a few slices of butter and you’ve got the ultimate sweet and savory gourmet breakfast made easy!
 You can take it on the go!

-This Blueberry Sausage Breakfast Bake requires just 3 ingredients and takes less than 5 minutes to prep.
+This Blueberry Sausage Breakfast Bake requires just 3 main ingredients (pancake mix, sausage crumbles and blueberries) and takes less than 5 minutes to prep.
 Make it at the beginning of the week to enjoy each morning or serve it as the centerpiece of a hearty brunch with your family and friends!
 It’s also a great way to satisfy both your savory and sweet cravings.

 WHY YOU’LL LOVE THIS BLUEBERRY SAUSAGE BREAKFAST BAKE